ryandaniels/ansible-role-iptables-docker-swarm/README.md

 * You don't need to be an expert with iptables to use this.
 * Works with Docker Swarm's undocumented use of iptables and encrypted overlay networks. (iptables rules are appened to the INPUT chain).

-This solution is using `iptables` as the firewall, and `ipset` to allow iptables to have a list of IPs that are allowed.
+This solution is using `iptables` as the firewall, and `ipset` to allow iptables to have a list of IPs that are allowed. `ipset` also allows you to use a non-continueous range of IPs.

 iptables chains used, and how:
 **INPUT**, not flushed.
 Rule inserted at top to jump to custom chain for OS related rules.
 **DOCKER-USER**, flushed.
 All Docker (and Docker Swarm) related rules are here to block containers from being exposed to everyone by default.
 By default only the Docker server IPs are allowed.
+Other IPs and container ports can be added by user.
 **FILTERS**, flushed.
 Custom chain for server's processes (that aren't Docker).
 By default only the Docker server IPs are allowed.
+Other IPs and container ports can be added by user.

 iptables manual: <http://ipset.netfilter.org/iptables.man.html>